 Damien DwyerDirector – Policy and International Relations, Low Emission Technology Australia (LET Australia)

 Damian Dwyer was been appointed as Low Emission Technology Australia’s new Director of Policy and International Relations in March 2023.

 He was previously APPEA’s Deputy Chief Executive where he led a policy team with key responsibilities for a range of economic and trade issues within the upstream oil and gas industry, including climate change, CCS, clean hydrogen, energy policy, economic and international trade issues.

 At LET Australia, Damian focuses on collaborating with international and domestic partners on leading-edge energy innovation, research, development and deployment.

 Ben EadeChief Executive Officer, Manufacturing Australia

-Ben has worked with Manufacturing Australia since its inception in 2011, and as Executive Director since 2013, helping the organisation to become a champion for Australia’s large enterprise manufacturing sector.
+Ben has worked with Manufacturing Australia since its inception in 2011, and as Chief Executive Officer since 2014, helping the organisation to become a champion for Australia’s large enterprise manufacturing sector.